Museums & Historical Sites

 Specific Museums, Artworks, Artifacts and Historical Sites can be found by searching for museums by region and country in the above menu, or by exploring the categories below or by using the search function on the sidebar.Paintings Sculpture Artifacts Mythological Popular Portraits Historical Sites Natural History Science & Tech Maritime Military & War Air & Space Archaeological Police & Prison Specialist Christian Art Buddhist Art Egyptian Art

 Visiting a museum is an enjoyable and enlightening way to invest your precious time.
 However, many of us rush through Museums, Art Galleries or Historical Sites, as we rush through life, without appreciating the full significance of the experience.
-“Joy of Museums” offers you an opportunity to find understanding and meaning in the history, beauty and the wonder to be found in the world’s greatest Museums, Art Galleries & Historical Sites.
+“Joy of Museums” (JOM) offers you an opportunity to find understanding and meaning in the history, beauty and the wonder to be found in the world’s greatest Museums, Art Galleries & Historical Sites.